seaflow-uw/seaflow-website/content/authors/franklin/_index.md

 ---
 # Display name
-name: Cristian Swift
+name: Franklin Thai

 # Username (this should match the folder name)
 authors:
-- cristian
+- franklin

 # Is this the primary user of the site?
 superuser: false